rjaros/kvision-guide/part-1-fundamentals/internationalization.md

 ### Requirements

-To create multi-language application you have to add `kvision-i18n` module as a dependency for your project.
+To create a multi-language application you have to add the `kvision-i18n` module as a dependency for your project.

 ```groovy
 dependencies {